[ Printer Friendly Version ] [ Report Abuse ]

 With that thought, I shoveled another spoonful of soggy Acci-o’s into my mouth and flipped the page of my book.
-This was pathetic.
-I’d always promised myself I’d never be that Fifi LaFolle girl who sits at home and angsts about boys —and yet here I was, sugar-loaded snack in one hand and sappy romance in the other.
+I’d always promised myself I’d never be that Fifi LaFolle girl who sat at home and agonized over boys — but yet here I was, sugar-loaded snack in one hand and sappy romance in the other.

 Well, it could be worse.
 At least I wasn’t creeping on Potter’s WizBook page.

-Then again, Aidan’s computer was in the next room.
-I knew his password (‘Monkeyslut’...
-The boy was creative), so I could always log on and just check —
+Then again, Aidan’s computer was in the next room...
+I knew his password ("Monkeyslut" — the boy was creative); I could always log on and just check —

 Not to mention, the situation was somewhat made worse by the fact that I was currently surrounded by Potters.
 Everywhere I looked, there was another picture of him.
 A front-toothless, six-year-old Potter.
 Present-day Potter carrying a giggling Lily on his back.
 Potter with Albus in a headlock.
 Potter, smudged with dirt and sweat and triumph and holding up last year’s Quidditch Cup.
-Potter Potter Potter.
+Potter, Potter, Potter.
 Everywhere.

-I was surrounded.
-And I was going crazy.
+I was outnumbered.
+And I was going not.

-Just as I was thinking that—as if on cue—something happened.
+Just as that particularly unpleasant thought entered my mind, something happened.
 No, not just happened.
-Burned.
 Something burned.

 My butt, to be precise.

 “MOTHER OF ZEUS!”
-Suddenly I was screaming and leaping off my chair at record height.
-400 pages of steamy, Fifi LaFolle romance went canon-balling into my cereal.
+Suddenly I was screaming and leaping off my chair at record height, 400 pages of steamy Fifi LaFolle romance going canon-balling into my cereal.
 What the hell was that?
-It felt like I’d just tried to extinguish a bonfire...with my arse.
+It felt like I’d just tried to extinguish a bonfire...
+With my arse.

-I stared at the coin.
-It stared at me.
+I stared apprehensively at the coin.
+It stared back.

-Gingerly, I bent down to pick it up, tossing it from hand to hand like a hot potato.
+Gingerly, I bent down to pick up the gadget, tossing it from hand to hand like a hot potato.
 It was still warm, but not warm enough to burn.
 I flipped it over and screamed again.

 “Hello?
 HELLO?”
-Before I could react, Freddy was suddenly moving close to the screen— way too close, in fact.
-All that was visible now was one of his green eyes, peering at me.
-The action was very ‘technologically-confused-Grandpa.’
+Before I could react, the image of Freddy was suddenly moving closer — way closer, in fact, until all that appeared in the mirror was a lovely zoomed-in vision of his nose pores.
 “IS THIS THING ON?
 TESTING, TESTING, ONE TWO THREE.
 TWINKLE TWINKLE LITTLE STA — “

 “Oi, just hand it over will you?
 Let me do it.”
 Came a highly familiar voice — and then there was a bit of shuffling and squabbling (“No!
-Use your own!”
+Use yours!”
 “That is mine, Freddy.
 You borrowed it, remember?
 “Oh.
 Right”) and then Potter was in the frame.
-Immediately, I jerked my own coin forward towards me, so that the only thing he’d be able to see was my face.
+Immediately, I jerked my own coin forward towards me, so that the only thing he’d be able to see on his end was my face.
 I didn’t want him to notice the pantslessness or my hair, since I didn’t feel like explaining either.

 “Uh — I — yeah,” I stuttered.
 I couldn’t stop staring.
-Like Freddy, Potter’s face was smudged with sweat and dirt and glow paint and whatever else you pick up at a concert.
-Needless to say, he looked...gorgeous.
+Like Freddy, Potter’s face was smudged with sweat and dirt and glow paint and whatever else you picked up at a concert.
+Needless to say, he looked...
+Good.
 Dusty cheekbones cut high, eyebrows raised just slightly in that cocky, skeptical, Potter way of his.
 I swallowed.
-“Aren’t you guys supposed to be at the concert?”
+“Aren’t you guys supposed to be enjoying the concert right now?”

 Oh, no. Something wrong must have happened for them to be calling me right now, this early.
 One of them was injured, or drunk, or both...
 I was sensing a “clean-up on aisle four” would be needed soon, most likely requiring assistance and most unfortunately involving my presence.

 “That’s the thing,” Potter began dryly.
-“We kind of — “ he grimaced, as if the very words were painful.
+“We kind of — “ he grimaced, as if the words themselves were very painful.
 “Need your help.”